 Planned, coordinated, and led development on a revamping the WagJag mobile application, using Appcelerator as an application development framework.

-Implemented countless game features for 'Zombies Ate My Friends', which was featured on Apple's iOS App Store and Google Play.
+Lead engineer on Zombies Ate My Friends, which was very prominently featured on Apple's iOS App Store and Google Play.

 Released two game titles, one of which were featured on the app store.